-- 1.2.1 The education provider supports the delivery of cosmetic surgery education and training by constructive relationships with other relevant agencies, facilities and services including with: - a.
-Community organisations - b.
-Health services - c.
-Health-related organisations, sectors of government and regulatory bodies - d.
-Aboriginal and Torres Strait Islander organisations. - 1.2.2 The education provider engages internal and external stakeholders in: - a.
-Defining the purpose and program outcomes - b.
-Designing and implementing the curriculum and assessment system c.
-Evaluating the program and outcomes.
+- 1.2.1 The education provider supports the delivery of cosmetic surgery education and training by constructive relationships with other relevant agencies, facilities and services including with: - a. community organisations - b. health services - c. health-related organisations, sectors of government and regulatory bodies - d.
+Aboriginal and Torres Strait Islander organisations.